 Complaints, disputes and grievances relating to adoptive leave can be referred within 6 months of the dispute or complaint occurring.
 You must use the online complaint form available on workplacerelations.ie).
 The time limit may be extended for up to a further 6 months, but only where there is a reasonable cause which prevented the complaint being brought within the normal time limit.

-You should apply to the Adoptive Benefit Section of the Department of Social Protection 5 weeks before you intend to start adoptive leave.
+You should apply to the Adoptive Benefit Section of the Department of Employment Affairs and Social Protection 5 weeks before you intend to start adoptive leave.

 Where to apply